 The Pennsylvania Higher Education Assistance Agency (PHEAA) offers grants to undergraduates (over 18) who are enrolled at least half time and have lived in Pennsylvania for at least 12 months prior to the date of application.
 Students may be eligible for PA State Grant funds.
 Students must complete a separate summer State Grant application at www.pheaa.org.
 Students who do receive summer funds may impact their future State Grant eligibility.
 If you have any questions about summer eligibility, contact the Office of Student Financial Planning during the preceding spring semester.
 Parents must meet domicile requirements for students under 18.
 The state grant deadline is May 1 for the academic year.
 Full time students MUST complete the State requirement of 24 CREDITS for the prior year of state grant eligibility to maintain progress (part time: 12 credits).
 State grant eligibility is limited to eight semesters (OT students receive 10 semesters).
 Questions concerning the State Grant program can be directed to PHEAA in Harrisburg at 1-800-692-7392 or at PHEAA's Web site.

 Other State Grants.

-Connecticut, Delaware, Maine, Massachusetts, Ohio, Rhode Island, Vermont, Washington DC, and West Virginia residents may bring their state grants to most Pennsylvania colleges.
+Delaware, Massachusetts, Ohio, Vermont, Washington DC, and West Virginia residents may bring their state grants to most Pennsylvania colleges.
 Call the Higher Education Assistance Agency in your state for additional information on eligibility criteria and the application procedures.